Paulo Mendes da Rocha Passes Away at 92

 A referent in modern and contemporary architecture during his studies at Mackenzie University in São Paulo, Paulo Mendes formed, together with other colleagues, a group interested in modern architecture, which ended up influencing his first major project, years later: the Ginásio do Clube Atlético Paulistano (Paulistano Athletic Club Gymnasium).

-Between 1961 and 1969, he was a professor at the Faculty of Architecture and Urbanism at USP, being impeached by the military government because of his stance on the social role that architects must have.
-Interestingly, that same year, Paulo Mendes da Rocha won the competition for the Brazilian Pavilion at Expo'70 in Osaka, in a team with Jorge Caron, Júlio Katinsky and Ruy Ohtake.
+Between 1961 and 1969, he was a professor at the Faculty of Architecture and Urbanism at USP, being impeached by the military government because of his stance on the social role that architects should have.
+Interestingly, that same year, Paulo Mendes da Rocha won the competition for the Brazilian Pavilion at Expo'70 in Osaka, in a team with Jorge Caron, Júlio Katinsky, and Ruy Ohtake.
 In 1980 he returned as a professor of Architectural Design at the same Faculty, where he remained until 1999, the year he retired.

 In 2001, he received the II Mies van der Rohe Award for Latin American architecture for his project at the Pinacoteca de São Paulo, an important neoclassical building intervention.
 In 2006 he received the Pritzker Prize for the trajectory of his work.
 Ten years later, in 2016, he is recognized with two more awards at the highest level of world architecture: the Golden Lion at the Venice Biennale and the Praemium Imperiale Award.
-In 2017 he was awarded with the RIBA Gold Medal.
+In 2017 he was awarded the RIBA Gold Medal.
 And in 2021 he was awarded the Gold Medal of the International Union of Architects.

-Today, the collection from the architect, about 8,800 elements related to 320 projects, is hosted at the Casa de Arquitectura, a portuguese institution based in Matosinhos that preserves and disseminates architectural documentation.
+Today, the collection from the architect, about 8,800 elements related to 320 projects, is hosted at the Casa da Arquitectura, a Portuguese institution based in Matosinhos that preserves and disseminates architectural documentation.